Magnesium deficiency is a common issue that can lead to muscle cramps, fatigue, irritability, and difficulty sleeping.

 Despite boosting your intake of high-magnesium foods, if you are just starting your low-carb diet or you are prone to muscle cramps or trouble sleeping, it’s a good idea to make use of a high-quality magnesium supplement.

-I use a brand called Endure Electrolyte supplement and I will leave a link to where you can find it if you’re interested.
+I use a brand called Endure Electrolyte supplement and we purchase it from Amazon.

 I hope this was helpful!
 I will see you back here next week with a new post to help you succeed with your healthy low-carb diet!